Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 Website: DragonflyStainedGlassStudio.com

-We will cover all the skills and techniques to build a unique piece of stained glass art using the copper foil technique.
-Use of all tools is included in the tuition.
+We will cover the skills and techniques to build a unique piece of stained glass using the copper foil technique.
+Students may choose any size and style of pattern, bring their own pattern or draw an original.
+Use of tools included in tuition.
 Glass, foil and solder will be available for purchase.
-After completing this class, students will be eligible to register for open studio time.
-This class is designed for students who have completed our beginning/sun catcher class or who have equivalent experience.
+Class designed for students who have completed our beginning/sun catcher class or who have equivalent experience.

 Contact: Heather McLean